nguyengiang160692/themartec_assignment/README.md

 (In this request should contain access token to aallow backend post new article to social networks) (To optimize I think should save access token to database first, then use it to post new article later)

+- I got a situation here, I found that can not post to my own wall with facebook restriction since (2018)
+- So I will have to create a facebook page then post though that

+- Step 6: After get access token from FE, now I have to exchange that token to page token to allow interact with page [Reference here](https://developers.facebook.com/docs/pages/access-tokens/)